TechnoPagan87109/CommunityTBNL/README.md

 If you have any questions, suggestions, or feedback, please feel free to reach out to us [insert contact information].

-Let's work together to build a sustainable, replicable, near Post-Scarcity ecovillage for a brighter future!
+Let's work together to build a sustainable, replicable, near Post-Scarcity ecovillage and from there, move towards full Post-Scarcity